michapotselyev/michapotselyev/README.md

                 <div>
                     <h2 id="profile">:bust_in_silhouette: Profile</h2>
                     <p>
                         I am an experienced WEB Developer.
-I have experience developing on different stacks.
+I have experience developing on<br>
-                        Developing WEB Applications on React, Angular, Vue as front-end part and servers on Node.js, Nest.js as back-end part.
-Working with rxjs, express, router, cookies, hash, API, DOM, Redux, Persist, http|https etc, dotenv, bulid, git.
-Developing DataBase using MySQL DBMS, PostgreSQL DBMS, SQLite library, MongoDB and others.
-In total I have more than 3 years of development experience, know many technologies and libraries.
-I learn quickly and can solve the problem of any complexity
+                        different stacks.
+Developing WEB Applications on React, Angular,<br>
+                        Vue as front-end part and servers on Node.js, Nest.js as back-end<br>
+                        part.
+Working with rxjs, express, router, cookies, hash, API, DOM,<br>
+                        Redux, Persist, http|https etc, dotenv, bulid, git.
+Developing<br>
+                        DataBase using MySQL DBMS, PostgreSQL DBMS, SQLite library, MongoDB<br>
+                        and others.
+In total I have more than 3 years of development<br>
+                        experience, know many technologies and libraries.
+I learn quickly<br>
+                        and can solve the problem of any complexity
                     </p>
                 </div>
                 <br>